Atlas Alpha 3

-Even though this is the gear in base version, the lantern still takes up quite a bit of space and it only just fitted on my shelf.
+Even though this is the gear in base version, the lantern still takes up quite a bit of space and it only just fitted on my desk.

 Restoring the reflector spot.

 These three photographs show how the reflector spot on the bowl was restored - as mentioned above, it was starting to wear off in places (if you rubbed your finger over it, you'd end up with a cream fingertip!); however, I left the original Atlas spray painted spot on as a guide and then stuck short lengths of masking tape around it.
 The second photograph shows the repainted spot, still with the tape in place, and the third: the finished and cleaned spot.
 It's about 1 mm wider than before, and the edges look a bit jagged, but I think that it looks a lot better.

 Restoring the canopy and casting.